MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper.md

 A new randomly generated ID is used when making requests to the Microsoft location service.
 Microsoft Edge location service does not store your geolocation coordinates for any period of time.

-InPrivate browsing will use the location permission setting of the profile from which the InPrivate session was launched.
-Guest mode will always ask you for permission before granting the site your location.
+InPrivate browsing uses the location permission setting of the profile from which the InPrivate session was launched.
+Guest mode always asks you for permission before granting the site your location.

 ## Import browser data